Technology

 In simple terms, Design thinking looks at literally everything from “What does the customer want” instead of the popular thinking style of “What do we do well?”

-Design Thinking is a focussed innovation methodology based on the way designers seek to reconcile technological feasibility to profitability and customer desirability.
+Design Thinking is a focused innovation methodology based on the way designers seek to reconcile technological feasibility to profitability and customer desirability.
 It focuses on solutions, not problems, and rests on the principles of customer-centric design, rapid prototyping and experimentation.
 Design thinking is all about radical innovation in all areas from a customer’s eye-view.
 Design thinking has already proven its value in product development.

 A lesser articulated fact is that it’s a key tool for strategic decision-making in the future.
 Strategic Design Thinking ticks all the boxes for companies that want to develop a light footprint, become genuinely customer-centric and make full use of digital technology while staying profitable.
 If you get the thinking right, there is a high likelihood that your decisions are right too.